Runcatlady/homework2/README.md

 ## Installation

 The files needed are all contained inside the repository.
-The main folder (homework2) needs to include the assets folder as well as the index.html file.
-If all the folders and file are included in that order, the index.html file will be able to access the images needed to run the project successfully.
+The main folder (homework2) needs to include the assets folder as well as the index.html file and the style.css file.
+If all the folders and files are included in that order, the index.html file will be able to access the images needed to run the project successfully.

 ## Usage